-B. Following Letter of Determination (LOD) Issuance
+5. Following Letter of Determination (LOD) Issuance

-- DCA will provide its Letter of Determination within 75 days of the receipt of a complete Full Application.
-If clarifications are needed, DCA reviews may take longer than 75 days. - Following Full Application approval, DCA will issue an LOD.
-Applications proposing rehabilitation must include a work scope/plan review conference prior to issuing the LOD. - After LOD issuance, significant changes in the financing structure, syndicator, or scope of work must be approved in writing by DCA. - Owners must: - Close the bond financing within 180 days of the LOD issuance; - Have DCA approval for any significant change in the financing structure or scope of work set out in the Application before the start of construction; - Commence construction/rehabilitation activity within 30 days of bond finance closing date; - Complete all construction activity by December 31, 2025; - Complete and submit the "DCA Placed in Service" form at the time the first building is placed in service; and - Apply for Final Allocation and request for issuance of IRS form(s) 8609 by September 13, 2026. - DCA will not issue Form(s) 8609 as buildings are placed in service. - DCA will not issue a LOD or Form(s) 8609 to Applicants exhibiting a continual pattern of noncompliance or demonstrating an inability or unwillingness to resolve noncompliance matters in a timely manner. - Owners must execute and record the LURC at or prior to bond closing.
+- Following Full Application approval, DCA will issue an LOD.
+Applications proposing rehabilitation must include a work scope/plan review conference prior to issuing the LOD. - After LOD issuance, significant changes in the financing structure, syndicator, or scope of work must be approved in writing by DCA. - Owners must: - Close the bond financing within 180 days of the LOD issuance; - Have DCA approval for any significant change in the financing structure or scope of work set out in the Application before the start of construction; - Commence construction/rehabilitation activity within 30 days of bond finance closing date; - Complete all construction activity by December 31, 2024; - Complete and submit the "DCA Placed in Service" form at the time the first building is placed in service; and - Apply for Final Allocation and request for issuance of IRS form(s) 8609 by September 13, 2025. - DCA will not issue Form(s) 8609 as buildings are placed in service. - DCA will not issue a LOD or Form(s) 8609 to Applicants exhibiting a continual pattern of noncompliance or demonstrating an inability or unwillingness to resolve noncompliance matters in a timely manner. - Owners must execute and record the LURC at or prior to bond closing.
 All construction and/or permanent financing must be subordinated to the requirements of Section 42(h)(6)(E)(ii) of 26 U.S. Code § 42.